danielleWilliams4dx/Go-CS330/2 namingAndDataTypes.md

 ```

 ## A Quick Note About Structs
 In Go, **structs**, or structures, are user-defined types and are similar to classes in traditional object-oriented programming.
 Structs are declared with the **type** and **struct** keywords.
 Methods can be defined on types with a receiver argument, which specifies the type and is placed between the **func** keyword and the function name.
+Struct attributes and methods can be accessed using the "." dot operator.

 ```
 package main